 For researches carried out directly with human beings, ethical precepts related to the conduction, as well as the report of the research, are the sole responsibility of the authors, following the ethical recommendations contained in the Declaration of Helsinki.
-Authors should fully observe the standards contained in the CNS Resolution No. 196 dated October 10th, 1996, the National Health Council, and complementary resolutions for special situations.
-Ethical procedures adopted in the research should be described in the final paragraph of the Methods section making mention to the number of approval protocol by Research Ethics Committee.
+Authors should fully observe the standards contained in CNS Resolution No. 196 dated October 10th, 1996, the National Health Council, and complementary resolutions for special situations.
+Ethical procedures adopted in the research should be described in the final paragraph of the Methods section making mention of the number of approval protocols by the Research Ethics Committee.

 Responsibility for published texts in BBR – Brazilian Business Review.

 The articles published in BBR – Brazilian Business Review are the author’s exclusive responsibility.
 The rights, including translation, are reserved and transferred to BBR - Brazilian Business Review.

 Parts of texts published in BBR – Brazilian Business Review may be cited following the required legal conditions that govern the subject.